What would you do if you somehow you got 1000 more hours to do meaningful things this year?

 As I gained new insights into time, energy and priority management, I was able to work fewer hours and get far more accomplished.
 Not only did we start reaching more people than ever at our church, but I discovered time to do other things like write books, blog, launch podcasts, speak to church leaders and have more time at home with my wife and kids.

-If you could figure out how to organize your time, energy and priorities so they worked in your favour, there’s a solid chance you might gain three productive hours a day.
-Gain 3 productive hours a day back, and you’ve got 1095 newly realized hours to your credit in 2017.
+If you could figure out how to organize your time, energy and priorities so they worked in your favor, there’s a solid chance you might gain three productive hours a day.
+Gain 3 productive hours a day back, and you’ve got 1095 newly realized hours to your credit in a twelve-month window.

 Or let’s say you can’t fully realize 3 hours a day (because you’re relatively super efficient and effective as a leader).
 But instead, let’s say you manage to gain back 3 productive hours a week.